 How to License Your Patented Invention

 You can start the process of licensing your patented invention by making a list of manufacturers with strong distribution channels.
 You can find manufacturers by attending trade shows, searching an online manufacturer database for companies making similar products to yours, and finding manufacturers in stores and magazines that cover similar products.
 For a fee, the United States Patent and Trademark Office (USPTO) can publish a notice regarding the availability of your patented invention for license in its official gazette.

 In general, you should have your licensing agreement negotiated and drafted by an intellectual property lawyer.
 The agreement will spell out any upfront payments, amount of royalties, and potential infringement issues.
 You can exclusively license the invention to a particular entity or grant a non-exclusive license to more than one entity or individual.

 With an exclusive license, the patent owner transfers ownership to the licensee but keeps the title to the patented invention.
-Among other things, he or she transfers the right to sue for infringement as well as the right to license.
+Among other things, they transfer the right to sue for infringement as well as the right to license.
 An exclusive license can be limited if the licensor promises that the patented invention will not be licensed to another individual or entity in a specific field of use.
 A licensor who grants a non-exclusive license basically promises not to sue a licensee for patent infringement.
 License agreements should also specify any time limit on the license that is negotiated.

 As an alternative to licensing your invention, you can also assign all your patent rights to somebody else.
 An assignment is a permanent transfer or sale of ownership rights.
 You will be the assignor in the transaction, and the purchaser is the assignee.
 Once the assignment is made, you will no longer retain rights to control the patent.